oroinc/documentation/user_guide/email_template.rst

 Campaign Actions
 ----------------

-The following actions are available for an Email template from the \:ref:`grid <user-guide-ui-components-grids>`\:
+The following :ref:`actions <user-guide-ui-components-grid-action-icons>` are available for an Email template from the :ref:`grid <user-guide-ui-components-grids>`:

 .. image:: ./img/marketing/email_template_actions.png

-- Delete the template from the system : |IcDelete|
+- Delete the template from the system: |IcDelete|

-- Get to the *"Edit"* form of the template : |IcEdit|
+- Get to the `Edit form <user-guide-ui-edit-forms>` form of the template: |IcEdit|

-  You can change the template details or delete the template from the \:ref:`Edit form <user-guide-ui-edit-forms>`\.

-- Clone the  template :  |IcClone|
+- Clone the  template:  |IcClone|

-  You can edit the template details and save a new template for them.
+  You can edit the template details and save a new (cloned and edited) template.

 .. |IcDelete| image:: ./img/buttons/IcDelete.png